jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

   `master` branch.
 - [!]
 Switch the existing GitHub Pages publishing source from legacy `master` to GitHub Actions.
 The available Git credential can push code but does not have the administrative Pages permission required for this setting.
+- [x] Pause automatic Pages deployment while the source switch is blocked; pushes still validate and package the site, while the final deploy job requires a deliberate GitHub `workflow_dispatch`.
-- [ ] Configure production environment and deployment checks.
+- [x] Configure the production origin and automated pre-deployment export checks.
-- [ ] Perform a final content, browser, performance, and link audit.
+- [~] Perform a final content, browser, performance, and link audit.
+Local routes, responsive layouts, accessibility, internal references, external URLs, 404 behavior, static caching, and artifact size are verified;
+  repeat the production-only checks after Pages is enabled.
 - [!]
-Publish the validated project through a private production deployment; awaiting explicit authorization to copy the repository to the hosting provider's private source repository.
+Publish the validated project through GitHub Pages; awaiting repository-administrator access to change the publishing source from legacy `master` to GitHub Actions.

 ## Completed Work